Web3Philippines/matuto/README.md

 > **Note**: Everytime you made changes please run `yarn rebuild` to update the extension.
 Go to extension management page in your browser and reload the extension.
 >
 > We'll think of a better way to automate this process in the future.
->
-> Firefox is not yet supported, test it only on chromium based browser such as Edge or Chrome.

 ## 📖 Source